pagkly/Zed/Investopedia4/How Investors can Perform Due Diligence on a Company.md

 ### Performing Soft Due Diligence

 Conducting soft due diligence is not an exact science.
-It should focus on how well a targeted workforce will mesh with the acquiring corporation's culture.
+It should focus on how well a targeted workforce [[Will|will]] mesh with the acquiring corporation's culture.

 Hard and soft due diligence intertwine when it comes to compensation and incentive programs.
 These programs are not only based on real numbers, making them easy to incorporate into post-acquisition planning, but they can also be discussed with employees and used to gauge cultural impact.